kn5225/pokemon-battle-cli/README.md

 ## What It Does

-Pokemon Battle CLI simulates a turn-based Pokemon battle in the Windows Command Prompt.
+PokeCLI simulates a turn-based Pokemon battle in the Windows Command Prompt.
 Two Pokemon are randomly assigned, each with a type, moves, and HP.
 The player chooses actions each turn — attacking, using items, throwing Pokeballs, or running.

 Two AutoHotkey scripts run alongside the game to assist with input: